Carson Whitsett: Biography

-Other artists who recorded songs written or co-written by Carson Whitsett include Soul icons Etta James, Eddie Floyd, Johnny Adams, James Carr, Ruth Brown, and Wilson Pickett, as well as Country superstars Conway Twitty and Barbara Mandrell and Gospel greats Albertina Walker and The Staple Singers.
-He also played and wrote material for B.B.
-King, Jerry Butler, Suzy Bogguss, and Irma Thomas, among others.
-At least two Carson Whitsett collaborations are considered modern day Blues standards in Joe Louis Walker's "Blues of the Month Club" and the W.C.
+Other artists who recorded songs written or co-written by Carson Whitsett include Etta James, Eddie Floyd, Johnny Adams, James Carr, Ruth Brown, and Wilson Pickett, as well as country musicians Conway Twitty and Barbara Mandrell, plus gospel singers Albertina Walker and The Staple Singers.
+He also played and wrote material for B. B. King, Jerry Butler, Suzy Bogguss, and Irma Thomas, among others.
+At least two Carson Whitsett collaborations are considered modern day blues standards in Joe Louis Walker's "Blues of the Month Club" and the W.C.
 Handy Award winning "One Foot in the Blues" recorded by Johnny Adams.

-In 2002, Whitsett served as arranger for the highest selling female Pop artist of the 1950s, Patti Page, on her Sweet Sounds of Christmas CD, and in 2006, played on Janis Ian's Folk Is the New Black.
-He teamed again with producer Dan Penn and Hoy Lindsey, writing a dozen songs, arranging, and playing on the Better to Have It CD by Bobby Purify in 2005.
+In 2002, Whitsett served as arranger for Patti Page, on her Sweet Sounds of Christmas CD, and in 2006, played on Janis Ian's Folk Is the New Black.
+He teamed again with Dan Penn and Hoy Lindsey, writing a dozen songs, arranging, and playing on the Better to Have It album by Bobby Purify in 2005.
 He played on several Tony Joe White albums including The Heroines in 2004 with singers Lucinda Williams, Shelby Lynne, Jessi Colter, and Emmylou Harris and 2006's Uncovered, which featured guest appearances by Eric Clapton, J. J. Cale, Michael McDonald, Mark Knopfler, and also Waylon Jennings in one of his last performances.

-For several years he served as keyboardist for country music star Kathy Mattea and became very close with Mattea's husband, songwriter Jon Vezner.
-Vezner's skills inspired Whitsett to new heights as an arranger, composer, and musician.
+For several years he served as keyboardist for Kathy Mattea and became friends with Mattea's husband, songwriter Jon Vezner.
 During this time, Whitsett also recorded three solo piano projects.
-In November 2005, he was interviewed along with fellow famed Southern soul keyboardist Spooner Oldham in Keyboard Player Magazine.
+In November 2005, he was interviewed along with Spooner Oldham in Keyboard Player Magazine.

 Carson Whitsett died in Nashville, Tennessee, on May 8, 2007, of brain cancer.
-Southern soul musician Dan Penn said of his collaborator of the past three decades that "he played with the most authentic R&B feel of anybody I ever worked with".
+Dan Penn said of his collaborator of the past three decades that "he played with the most authentic R&B feel of anybody I ever worked with".